2018 Virginia elections

-Special elections were held January 16 for Chilhowie town council, on February 6 for Leesburg town council, and on July 24 for Isle of Wight County sheriff.
+Special elections were held on January 16 for Chilhowie town council, on February 6 for Leesburg town council, and on July 24 for Isle of Wight County sheriff.

 Federal elections

 United States Senate

-On November 6, Virginians re-elected their Class 1 senator Tim Kaine, who will serve from 2019 until 2025.
+On November 6, Virginians re-elected their Class 1 senator Tim Kaine, to serve from 2019 until 2025.
 He was challenged by Republican Corey Stewart and Libertarian Matt Waters.
 The Commonwealth's Green and Constitution parties did not run candidates.

 House of Representatives

 Virginians elected their representatives who served from 2019 until 2021.
 Nine of the 11 incumbent Representatives ran for re-election.
 The Republican Party were defending seven seats, five of which were incumbents, and the Democratic Party were defending four seats, all of whom were incumbents.
 Ten of the 11 districts featured at least two candidates running, while three districts had third party candidates running.

 By district

 Results of the 2018 United States House of Representatives elections in Virginia by district: